eclipsesource/tabris-js/doc/build.md

 | Using own build hardware  |              |       ✓      |
 | Other SCMs than Git       |              |       ✓      |

 > **Note:** The online build service is free for public GitHub repositories.
 To built from a private repository, you need a [developer account](https://tabrisjs.com/pricing/).
 To build an app locally you need a [pro account](https://tabrisjs.com/pricing/).
+To build locally you need to follow the [local build guide](local-build.md).

 ## Project Layout